PowershellScripts/PowershellScripts.github.io/articles/en/Viva/whyviva.md

 # Adoption of new Products and Services

 Adoption needs a lot of information.
 Viva Engage helps to answer users' questions, explore topics, and usage scenarios.
-The analytics available in Viva Engage capture your users' sentiment, preventing potential dissent.
-This way you can address potential concerns proactively.
+The analytics available in Viva Engage capture your users' sentiment, allowing you to gather prevailing opinions and prevent potential dissent.
+This way you can address their concerns at every level, especially before these concerns gain momentum and lead to potential problems.

 Some ideas for your communities: